brickmanlab/brickmanlab.github.io/docs/rdm-guidelines.md

    └── samplesheet.csv
 ```

-- **description.yaml**: longer description of the assay in yaml format.
+- **description.yaml**: short and long descriptions of the assay in yaml format.
-- **metadata.yaml**: metadata file of the assay describing different keys ([see below](#21-assay-metadata-fields)).
+- **metadata.yaml**: metadata file for the assay describing different keys ([see below](#21-assay-metadata-fields)).
 - **pipeline.md**: description of the pipeline used to process raw data.
 - **processed**: folder with results of the preprocessing pipeline.
 Contents depend on the pipeline used.
 - **raw**: folder with the raw data.
   - *.fastq.gz*:In the case of NGS assays, there should be fastq files.
   - *samplesheet.csv*: file that contains metadata information for the samples.
 This file is used to run the nf-core pipelines.
 Ideally, it will also contain a column with info regarding the experimental variables and batches so it can be used for down stream analysis as well.

 ### 1.3 Project folder